bartczernicki/VectorMathAIOptimizations/README.md

 | DotProductVectors1536Dimensions       | 1000                    | 0.0947 ms | 0.0000 ms | 0.0000 ms |     -21% |    0.1% |
 ```
 **Benchmark - VectorDimensions**
 Goal of this benchmark is to show that the size of the dimensions of vectors matters for performance.
 OpenAI's ADAv2 model uses a dimension size of 1536, but there are models that output much smaller dimension sizes (768 for example).
+Look at the MTEB leaderboard for other embeddings models with smaller dimension sizes, but with good similarity accuracy: https://huggingface.co/spaces/mteb/leaderboard
 ```
 | Method                                | NumberOfVectorsToCreate | Mean      | Error     | StdDev    | Ratio    | RatioSD |
 |-------------------------------------- |------------------------ |----------:|----------:|----------:|---------:|--------:|-